-MAOs are required to cover without cost sharing all in-network Medicare covered preventive services for which there is no cost sharing under Original Medicare (42 CFR §422.100(k)).
-Plans are responsible for monitoring CMS' National Coverage Determinations and publications in order to ensure they are offering, in a timely manner, all Medicare Parts A and B services, including the zero cost-sharing preventive services.
+MA plans are required to cover without cost-sharing all in-network Medicare covered preventive services for which there is no cost-sharing under original Medicare (42 CFR §422.100(k)).
+Plans are responsible for monitoring CMS' National Coverage Determinations and publications in order to ensure they are offering, in a timely manner, all Medicare Part A and Part B services, including the zero cost-sharing preventive services.

-MAOs may not charge for facility fees, professional services, or physician office visits if the only service(s) provided during the visit is a preventive service that is covered at zero cost-sharing under Original Medicare.
+MA plans may not charge for facility fees, professional services, or physician office visits if the only service(s) provided during the visit is a preventive service that is covered at zero cost-sharing under original Medicare.
 However, if during provision of the preventive service, additional non-preventive services are furnished, then the plan's cost-sharing standards apply.

-Enrollees of an MAO may directly access (through self-referral to any plan participating provider) in-network screening mammography and influenza vaccine.
+Enrollees of a plan may directly access (through self-referral to any plan participating provider) in-network screening mammography and influenza vaccine.